tomerkatz2001/mui-icons-preview/README.md

 ## Known Issues

 - Performance may slow down in large files with many decorations.
-- Icons decorations are not removed when you delete the code.

 - Icons color doesn't change accourding to the editor theme.

 ## Release Notes